Guidance

 Common mental health disorders

-The common mental health disorders (CMD) profiling tool shows the prevalence of common mental health disorders, including depression and anxiety disorders, and what the risk factors for these disorders are.
+The common mental health disorders (CMD) profile shows the prevalence of common mental health disorders, including depression and anxiety disorders, and what the risk factors for these disorders are.
 It can also be used to find out more about early intervention, assessment and treatment locally, as well as the outcomes and costs of these services.

 The living well in older years chapter of the JSNA toolkit provides more information about common mental health disorders in older people, with a focus on depression.